Wormwood

 • Taints the milk of cattle that graze it.

-Learn to identify Wormwood: use the images presented in this profile page to learn how to identify Wormwood.
+Learn to identify wormwood: use the images presented on this page to learn how to identify wormwood.

-What to do if you spot it: You can report any Wormwood sighting by clicking here.
+What to do if you spot it: You can report any wormwood sighting by visiting our reporting page.

 DO: